 None of the Directors have any relationship with each other and/or major shareholders of Muhibbah Engineering (M) Bhd except Mac Chung Jin.
-Mac Chung Jin is the son of Mac Ngan Boon @ Mac Yin Boon, the Managing Director and substantial shareholder of Muhibbah Engineering (M) Bhd.
+Mac Chung Jin is the son of Mac Ngan Boon @ Mac Yin Boon, the Managing Director and substantial shareholder of the Company.